 1. Be on the lookout for any specials or promos offered by banks, both local and commercial.

-Today there are many banks that offer cash bonuses, duty-free credit card transactions and other incentives to attract new business customers.
+Today many banks offer cash bonuses, duty-free credit card transactions, and other incentives to attract new business customers.
 Take advantage of these offers so that you can get more flexibility and save more money which you can use to invest in the operation of your business.

 2. If you already have a personal checking and savings account, go to your bank.